EEO Handbook Statement [20+ Employees]: Federal

 Equal Employment Opportunity

-[Company Name] is an equal opportunity employer.
-In accordance with applicable law, we prohibit discrimination against any applicant or employee based on any legally-recognized basis, including, but not limited to: veteran status, uniformed servicemember status, race, color, religion, sex, sexual orientation, gender identity, age (40 and over), pregnancy (including childbirth, lactation and related medical conditions), national origin or ancestry, citizenship status, physical or mental disability, genetic information (including testing and characteristics) or any other consideration protected by federal, state or local law.
+[insert Company Name] is an equal opportunity employer.
+In accordance with applicable law, we prohibit discrimination and harassment against any applicant or employee based on any legally-recognized basis, including, but not limited to: veteran status, uniformed servicemember status, race, color, religion, sex, sexual orientation, gender identity, age (40 and over), pregnancy (including childbirth, lactation and related medical conditions), national origin or ancestry, citizenship status, physical or mental disability, genetic information (including testing and characteristics) or any other consideration protected by federal, state or local law.
 Our commitment to equal opportunity employment applies to all persons involved in our operations and prohibits unlawful discrimination by any employee, including supervisors and co-workers.

-Any employee who believes they have been harassed, discriminated against or subject to retaliation by a co-worker, supervisor, agent, client, vendor or customer of [Company Name] in violation of this policy, or who is aware of such harassment, discrimination of or retaliation against others, should immediately provide a written or verbal report to their supervisor, any other member of management or to Human Resources [or insert name and contact details of appropriate company representative or department].
+Any employee who believes they have been harassed, discriminated against or subject to retaliation by a co-worker, supervisor, agent, client, vendor or customer of [insert Company Name] in violation of this policy, or who is aware of such harassment, discrimination of or retaliation against others, should immediately provide a written or verbal report to their supervisor, any other member of management or to Human Resources [or insert name and contact details of appropriate company representative or department].

 After a report is received, a thorough and objective investigation by management will be undertaken.
 The investigation will be completed and a determination made and communicated to the employee as soon as practical.
 The Company expects all employees to fully cooperate with any investigation conducted by the Company into a complaint of proscribed harassment, discrimination or retaliation, or regarding the alleged violation of any other Company policies, and during the investigation, to keep matters related to the investigation confidential.

 If we determine that this policy has been violated, remedial action will be taken, commensurate with the severity of the offense.
 Appropriate action will also be taken to deter any future harassment or discrimination prohibited by this policy.
 If a complaint of prohibited harassment, discrimination or retaliation is substantiated, appropriate disciplinary action, up to and including termination of employment, will be taken.